kali-linex/linex/Documentation/admin-guide/index.rst

-The Linux kernel user's and administrator's guide
+The Linex kernel user's and administrator's guide
 =================================================

 The following is a collection of user-oriented documents that have been